NIRSpec MOS and MSATA Observing Process

 2. After the NIRCam visits execute and the pre-imaging is acquired, the pipeline-generated mosaics and catalogs will be uploaded to the MAST archive.
 The planning process for the NIRSpec spectroscopic science and target acquisition can commence once the images and Catalogs are ready.

-3. The fully defined and executable initial NIRSpec MSA program submission initial due date will be 2 months before the start of the NIRSpec MOS spectroscopy window (as seen in Figure 2) to allow for enough time for internal review and scheduling.
-If the NIRCam preaging observations include a fast turn around less than this 2 month submission window, teams will need to work with their NIRSpec instrument scientist and program coordinator to optimize the timing and program definition to ensure the MOS program can be submitted in time for the Final submission deadline 1 month prior to the observation plan window.
+3. The fully defined and executable NIRSpec MSA program submission due date will be 2 months before the start of the NIRSpec MOS spectroscopy window (as seen in Figure 2) to allow for enough time for internal review and scheduling.
+If the NIRCam pre-imaging observations include a fast turn around less than this 2 month submission window, teams will need to work with their NIRSpec instrument scientist and program coordinator to optimize the timing and program definition to ensure the MOS program can be submitted in time for the Final MOS program submission deadline 1 month prior to the observation plan window.

 4. Finally, the NIRSpec MSA science or TA visits will be carried out at the prescribed fixed APA used to plan the observation.